saharmirjavadi/OpenTelemetry/README.md

 # OpenTelemetry Tracing with Baggage Example

-This is a simple Python script demonstrating how to use OpenTelemetry for distributed tracing with baggage propagation.
+This is a simple Python script demonstrating how to integrate OpenTelemetry with Signoz for distributed tracing in Python projects.
+It sets up a tracer provider with a span exporter, propagators, and starts spans with baggage for context propagation.
+This integration allows for efficient monitoring and tracing of requests across distributed systems

 ## Setup